hashgraph/hedera-mirror-node/docs/troubleshooting.md

 # Troubleshooting

-This troubleshooting guide lists detecting and handling scenarios when a mirror node might not be functioning normally.
+This troubleshooting guide lists methods for detecting and handling issues with mirror node.

+## Handling issues

-## Importer
+### Importer

-Following is list of error messages and how to begin handling scenarios when they are encountered.

 #### First step

 Any time there is any disruption on the mirrornet at all, the first thing to do is decide whether the failover is healthy.
 If it is, we want to switch DNS immediately while we troubleshoot what is happening.

-#### Log messages based scenarios

-Any time mirror node needs to be restarted, switch DNS to the failover first if it is healthy.
+Similarly, any time mirror node needs to be restarted, switch DNS to the failover first if it is healthy.

+#### Log-based issues

+Following is list of error messages and how to begin handling issues when they are encountered.

 -   `Encountered unknown transaction type`